Heavy Industrial Construction Businesses for Sale

 Modular Conveyor Distributor

-Produces innovative portable modular conveyor attachments for front-end wheel loaders that efficiently and precisely place concrete, aggregates, and other materials, recognized for cost-effectiveness, high performance, and adaptability to tight spaces.
+Manufactures portable modular conveyor attachments for front-end wheel loaders that enable efficient and precise placement of concrete, aggregates, and other flowable materials in construction, agricultural, and material handling operations

 Price-